Rats in the drains | Pest control Maidstone

 Rat Treatment

 Because we know that rats are common in drain systems, when we are dealing with a rat issue inside a property, we always try to view the drains to assess if this is the ingress point.
 There are high levels of rat activity in the drains, and it is very common to find they have broken out of the system.
 If we are responsible for dealing with your rat problem and carrying out a rat treatment, we will need to lift your drain covers.
 We can then look for rat droppings and other signs of rat activity, and recommend the best course of rat control treatment.
+For most homes, the owner is responsible for paying for the cost of surveys and treatment, but you can learn more by reading our guide: Who Is Responsible For Rats In Drains?

 If you would like to find out more about our services and how we can keep rats and other pests out of your property, then Contact Us to discuss your problem.